Araeoscelis

-Araeoscelis (from αραιά araiá, 'thin' and σκελίς skelís, 'ribs of beef') is an extinct genus of reptile, and one of the earliest diapsids.
-Fossils have been found in the Nocona, Arroyo and Waggoner Ranch Formations in Texas, dating to the Early Permian.
+Araeoscelis (from αραιά araiá, 'thin' and σκελίς skelís, 'ribs of beef') is an extinct genus of tetrapods from the Early Permian of what is now Texas.
+Fossils have been found in the Nocona, Arroyo and Waggoner Ranch Formations.
 Two species have been described, A. casei and A. gracilis.

+Araeoscelis belonged to the clade Araeoscelidia together with close relatives such as Petrolacosaurus.
+Araeoscelidia is often considered the most basal group of diapsid reptiles, but some analyses have recovered them as stem-amniotes instead.

 Description

 Araeoscelis was around 60 cm long, and superficially resembled a modern lizard.
-It differed from earlier forms, such as Petrolacosaurus, in that its teeth were larger and blunter; possibly they were used for cracking insect carapaces.
+It differed from other araeoscelidians, such as Petrolacosaurus, in that its teeth were larger and blunter; possibly they were used for cracking insect carapaces.

-Unlike its close relatives, which exhibit the two pairs of skull openings characteristic of diapsids, in Araeoscelis the lower pair of temporal fenestrae were closed with bone, resulting in a euryapsid condition.
+Unlike Petrolacosaurus, which possessed the two pairs of skull openings characteristic of diapsids, in Araeoscelis the lower pair of temporal fenestrae were closed with bone, resulting in a euryapsid condition.
 This would have made the skull more solid, presumably allowing a more powerful bite.

 Ichnology

 Footprints found in Nova Scotia have been attributed to Araeoscelis or a close relative.